Tektology

 Tektology (sometimes transliterated as tectology) is a term used by Alexander Bogdanov to describe a new universal science that consisted of unifying all social, biological and physical sciences by considering them as systems of relationships and by seeking the organizational principles that underlie all systems.
 Tektology is now regarded as a precursor of systems theory and related aspects of synergetics.
-The word "tectology" was developed by Ernst Haeckel, but Bogdanov used it for a different purpose.
+The word "tectology" was introduced by Ernst Haeckel, but Bogdanov used it for a different purpose.

 Overview

 His work Tektology: Universal Organization Science, published in Russia between 1912 and 1917, anticipated many of the ideas that were popularized later by Norbert Wiener in Cybernetics and Ludwig von Bertalanffy in the General Systems Theory.
 There are suggestions that both Wiener and von Bertalanffy might have read the German edition of Tektology which was published in 1928.